 Even though I don’t consider myself an expert at doing online courses, I did pretty well with my first one.
 So this is an (epic) case study explaining everything I did to make 5-figures with my first course launch – without any affiliates promoting it for me, and without doing any webinars.
 I hope it will be useful for anyone else thinking about making an online course.

 NOTE: I use Teachable, and they’re doing a huge online summit this month about online courses which features a lot of the mentors I learned from.
 You can sign up for free here.
-I’m also turning this post into an online course, which I’ll give you for free if you decide Teachable is right for you.

 I got interested in online courses a couple of years ago: I wanted to shift away from client work and have more time for my own projects.
 It took me a year to get comfortable on camera, another year to settle on a course system, then another year to put together my first course and work up the nerve to pull the trigger.
 Things kept getting in the way, and it never seemed like the right time to launch.
 I started a launch sequence a couple of times but bailed before going all the way through.